Common Underage Alcohol Crimes in Charlotte, North Carolina

 Use or Attempted Use of False Identification

 Another common charge related to underage drinking is the use and possession of fake identification.
 North Carolina prohibits the use of false identification to purchase alcohol or gain entry to an establishment where alcohol is sold, such as a dance club or bar.
-You can’t use a fraudulent ID that belongs to someone else.
-In addition, it is also against the law to allow someone else to use your identification.
+Under North Carolina Law, a fake ID is:

 Driving While Impaired by Alcohol